Travelling while you work or vice versa with nomad travel insurance

 • Bleisure travel: If you're taking a work trip and you've decided to extend your stay to see some of the sights, you're taking some bleisure time.
 It's like going on holiday, but you're already at the destination.
 It's a great way to save money on travel and discover the area you're visiting

 • Workations: If you combine a break with some work time, you're opting for a workation.
-It allows you to prolong your holiday without impacting your earning potential.
+It allows you to prolong your holiday without changing your earning potential.
 You can shut your laptop and explore at the end of your workday.
 You might make it a short-term or longer-term break

 • Digital nomads: If that doesn't give you enough freedom and you have itchy feet, being a digital nomad might be right up your street.
 These are people who use technology – laptops, smartphones, reliable internet connections – to lead a truly location-independent lifestyle.
 They might be freelancers, independent contractors, or employees of companies that already embrace remote working.
-For the more intrepid traveller, it's a great way to see lots of different destinations and cultures while earning your keep
+For the more intrepid traveller, it's a great way to see lots of different destinations and cultures while earning

 Taking a workation or becoming a digital nomad typically requires a job that allows remote working.
 It might already be your daily reality and adding travel to the mix is a real prospect.
 You won't need to set an out-of-office notification because you'll be taking the office with you.